-West Ham United's legendary late manager Ron Greenwood CBE was born exactly 100 years ago today, on 11 November 1921, in Burnley, Lancashire.
+West Ham United's legendary late manager Ron Greenwood CBE passed away on 9 February, exactly 16 years ago today.

 Greenwood was appointed in April 1961 following a successful playing career as a defender with Bradford Park Avenue, Brentford, Chelsea and Fulham.